ECE530-2023/news-analyzer-MikeTerekhov/README.md

 # created majority of function stubs
 # implemented a test file with a test class for secure_file_uploader
 # created a txt file with errors and their descriptions
-# Unit tests are created in test_ file
+# Unit tests are created in test_unit_tests file for all API modules